Haebler Memorial Chapel

-Haebler Memorial Chapel is situated at the heart of Goucher campus.
-The chapel is a place for:
+The chapel is situated at the heart of Goucher campus.
+It is a place for:

-- alumnae/ni of Goucher who occasionally return to Goucher to celebrate their weddings in this sacred space (for information about weddings, please call Dottie Bistransin at Events, Conferences, and Summer Programs, (410-337-6289).
+- Alumnae/i of Goucher who occasionally return to Goucher to celebrate their weddings in this sacred space (for information about weddings, please call Angela McDonald at Events, Scheduling, and Facilities Rentals, 410-337-6154).

 Guidance for Use of the Chapel

-It is important that all events that occur within the Chapel recognize the sacred history and nature of the space.
-This is particularly true of the two religious pieces that are permanent parts of the Chapel.
-The first is the cross, hung at the front of the Chapel.
+It is important that all events that occur within the chapel recognize the sacred history and nature of the space.
+This is particularly true of the two religious pieces that are permanent parts of the chapel.
+The first is the cross, hung at the front of the chapel.
 The curtain is readily available to cover the cross when it is not appropriate to the event.
-The second religious piece is the altar, what looks like a white table at the front of the Chapel.
-For Christians, the altar table is often used to hold the elements of communion (or Eucharist or the Mass).
+The second religious piece is the altar, what looks like a white table at the front of the chapel.
+For Christians, the altar table is often used to hold the elements of communion (or Eucharist, or Mass).
 For Jews, it may hold the Torah or other religious artifacts.
-It is certainly appropriate to put candles or flowers on the table, or a cross or other religious symbol.
+It is certainly appropriate to put candles, flowers , a cross or other religious symbol on the table.
 It is not appropriate for it to be used as furniture for sitting or lying down.

-If you have questions about whether or not something in your event is appropriate for the Chapel, please contact Cynthia Terry, College Chaplain (x6048, firstname.lastname@example.org, office in the Chapel basement).
+If you have questions about whether something in your event is appropriate for the chapel, contact Cynthia Terry, college chaplain, (x6048, firstname.lastname@example.org, office in the chapel basement).

 Jewish Student Center

-The Weinberg Jewish Student Center, located directly across from Stimson Dining Hall, is home to a newly-refurbished 200-volume Jewish library, a lounge area with couches, a fireplace, TV, VCR and stereo, the Kosher Dining Hall, a computer for student use, and the office of the Hillel Director.
-The Jewish Student Center is open every day from 9 a.m. until 11 p.m., and meals are served in the Kosher Dining Hall from 11 a.m. - 2 p.m. and from 5-7 p.m.
-Hillel programs, such as Shabbat dinners or Hillel general meetings, are often held in the "J," but the center is open to all members of the community as a place for gathering, studying, checking e-mail, or "hanging out."
+The Weinberg Jewish Student Center, located directly across from Stimson Dining Hall, is home to a 200-volume Jewish library, a lounge area with couches, a fireplace, TV, VCR, stereo, the Kosher Dining Hall, a computer for student use, and the office of the Hillel director.
+The Jewish Student Center is open every day from 9 a.m. to 11 p.m., and meals are served in the Kosher Dining Hall from 11 a.m. to 2 p.m. and 5-7 p.m.
+Hillel programs, such as Shabbat dinners or Hillel general meetings, are often held in the "J," but the center is open to all members of the community as a place for gathering, studying, checking e-mail, or hanging out.
 For more information, or to reserve the space for a meeting or event, contact Hillel Director Josh Snyder at x6545.